jost-h-schulte/similimum.info/content/about.md

 ## About me

 I was born in 1980 in Bielefeld, Germany.
 On account of my own disease, at the age of 13 I already had contact with natural therapies, among them homeopathy.
-Thanks to a breakthrough with the homeopathic treatment I could witness in which way this medicine makes a better life possible for me.
+Thanks to a breakthrough with the homeopathic treatment I am able to enjoy my life to the fullest.

 In Germany I completed an intensive course encompassing conventional medicine and homeopathy.
 In 2012 I passed my exam before the public health department.
 Since then I practise with all my heart, deepening my knowledge with books, seminars and exchanges among colleagues.
 Homeopathy, health and personal growth as a human being in this universe are topics that will always fascinate me.